jtucker2/Python-COM-Access/README.md

 | Modules | -32761 |

 Kraken may get stuck during a dump if Access is asking for input.
 Simply open Access and provide an input and kraken will continue.

+Process for dumping and loading:
+1. run dump-all
+1. run load-csvs and give the directory of the csvs
+1. dump the sqlite database into a file called data.sql
+1. run load-all